danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

 - Memory Safety
 ---

-# Avoiding Death by a Thousand Constructors
+# Bounds Safety Without Performance Compromise

 **tl;dr We are going to see how Subspace types allow a zero-cost transition from native pointers to bounded view types (which means we can get spatial memory safety) that can't be achieved with the